 Why Is This Important?Motor vehicle crashes (MVCs) are one of the leading causes of injury death and hospitalization in Utah.
 Seat belts are the single most effective safety device for preventing serious injuries and reducing fatalities in MVCs, according to the National Highway Traffic Safety Administration (NHTSA).

-NHTSA has found that deaths and serious injuries caused by MVCs could be reduced by approximately 50% with proper and consistent use of safety belts.
-NHTSA also found that if all 50 states achieved 90% seat belt usage, it would result in an overall total cost savings of $5.5 billion (NHTSA, http://www-nrd.nhtsa.dot.gov/pubs/811140.pdf).
+NHTSA has found that deaths and serious injuries caused by MVCs could be reduced by approximately 50 percent with proper and consistent use of safety belts.
+NHTSA also found that if all 50 states achieved 90 percent seat belt usage, it would result in an overall total cost savings of $5.5 billion (NHTSA, http://www-nrd.nhtsa.dot.gov/pubs/811140.pdf).

 In Utah, unbelted crash occupants were 30 times more likely to die in a crash than crash occupants wearing seat belts.
 Unrestrained teen drivers and their passengers were 126 times more likely than restrained occupants to be killed in a crash.
 Unbuckled passengers can also become a projectile and increase the risk of hurting or killing others in the car by 40 percent.
 Ejection from the vehicle is one of the most injurious events that can happen to a person in a crash.
 People not wearing a seat belt are 30 percent more likely to be ejected from a vehicle during a crash.
 Three out of four people who are ejected during a crash die from their injuries.

 Data SourcesUtah Crash Summary, Department of Public Safety, Highway Safety Office.